nliulab/FL-Benchmark/README.md

 ```
 python run_glore.py ../../data/simulated/homogenous
 ```
-- Run script `scripts/data_LR/extract_glore_all.py` to extract model coefficients and total training time for all datasets and seeds, with output file `Coef_glore.csv` and `Cov_glore.csv` stored in each seed folder.
+- Run script `scripts/data_LR/extract_glore_all.py` to extract model coefficients and total training time for all datasets and seeds, with output files `Coef_glore.csv` and `Cov_glore.csv` stored in each seed folder.
 ```
 cd scripts/data_LR
 python extract_glore_all.py ../../data/simulated